 A new programmatic advertising platform, targeting the fashion, beauty and fragrance industries, has been launched by digital agency, Amorphous.
-FashionBeauty.Network (FB.N) integrates data sets of the client (advertiser) with those supplied by third parties (media platforms) to range over multiple digital-media properties.
+FashionBeauty.Network (FB.N) now Dot Network integrates data sets of the client (advertiser) with those supplied by third parties (media platforms) to range over multiple digital-media properties.

 The platform, which targets South African consumers interested in style, fashion, health and shopping, already reaches 2m unique browsers and 6m impressions, according to Amorphous CEO, Grant Shippey.